 A management frame, used for handling for all OWPAN management transfer.

 A control frame, used to assist the delivery of data and management frames.

+Each successive protocol layer adds to the structure with layer-specific headers and footers.

 Improving probability of successful delivery

-The IEEE 802.15.13 OWPAN employs various mechanisms to improve the probability of successful data transmission.
+The IEEE 802.15.13 OWSN employs various mechanisms to improve the probability of successful data transmission.
 These mechanisms are deterministic access, frame acknowledgment, and data verification.

 Channel access mechanism

-The IEEE 802.15.13 OWPAN uses different types of channel access mechanism, depending on the network configuration.
+The IEEE 802.15.13 OWSN uses different types of channel access mechanism, depending on the network configuration.

-Beacon-enabled OWPANs use a beacon, a slotted random channel access mechanism in the CAP and a deterministic channel access mechanism in the CFP.
+Beacon-enabled OWSNs use a beacon, a slotted random channel access mechanism in the contention access period (CAP) and a deterministic channel access mechanism in the contention-free period (CFP).
 Note that the CAP is only used for association purposes.
 Acknowledgment frames are always sent during the CFP.

-Non-beacon-enabled OWPANs use unslotted channel access mechanism in general, starting with a control period normally followed by data period.
+Non-beacon-enabled OWSNs use unslotted channel access mechanism in general, starting with a control period normally followed by data period.
 Association is done during the control period.
 In the data period, the device is polled for transmission by the coordinator.
 Acknowledgment frames are sent in the next available frame for which a particular device has been polled.

 Frame acknowledgment